 The charge applies on the first visit.
 It does not recur on subsequent visits for the same matter.

 A person detained overnight is receiving inpatient services.
-Otherwise he is availing of day services.
+Otherwise, he is availing of day services.
 There is a charge for inpatient day services of €75 per day to a maximum of €750 in a 12 month period.
 The same exemptions as set out above apply.

 The maintenance rates for persons in private beds and public hospitals are in addition to the inpatient charges above.
 The maintenance rates vary between regional and county hospitals and district hospitals.
 In respect of regional hospitals, there are minor differences between semi-private and private.
-In the larger regional hospitals, the daily rate is of the order of €1,000 with €753 for daycare.
-In district hospitals this falls to €260 for services and €193 for daycare.
-This is in addition to payments for consultants and attendant services.

 The second class of persons receive inpatient services where nursing care is not provided on a 24-hour basis.
 The maximum charge is the lesser of €133 or the person’s weekly income less a sum between €64 and €69.